 Skip to main content

-Utah · ASD
+Utah · SDY

 Applied Structural Drying Certification in Utah

-Master drying science with NISCR's online, self-paced Applied Structural Drying (ASD) certification for Utah technicians, complete with a same-day certificate.
+Master drying science with NISCR's online, self-paced Applied Structural Drying (SDY) certification for Utah technicians, complete with a same-day certificate.
 Learn psychrometry, airflow, and dehumidification strategy tuned to Utah's swings from arid desert valleys to snowmelt-soaked basements, so you can dry structures correctly and prevent secondary damage.

 100% online & self-paced — your certificate the same day, anywhere in Utah.